hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

 + [RMSPROP: root mean square backpropagation/mini-batch RPROP](https://trongr.github.io/neural-network-course/neuralnetworks.html)

   __Definition.__ Note that RPROP is equivalent to regular per-weight adaptive learning rate with the gradient magnitude normalized out by dividing by itself.
-So in order to make the magnitude relevant  again, we divid successive gradients not by themselves individually but by their root mean square: first define the running mean square
+So in order to make the magnitude relevant  again, we divide successive gradients not by themselves individually but by their root mean square: first define the running mean square

   \[\mu_{ij}(t) = \gamma \mu_{ij}(t-1) + (1-\gamma) \left(\frac{\partial E}{\partial w_{ij}}\right)^2\]